-Forts and Palaces: Rajasthan and the North
+Forts and Palaces in Rajasthan and North India

-Boutique Havelis: Rajasthan and the North
+Boutique Havelis in Rajasthan and North India

 Havelis, meaning mansion, are former private residences of noble families.
 Many dotted around northern India, especially in Rajasthan, have been restored to their former glory as superb hotels of varying sizes (perhaps with the odd new wing attached).
 Usually, a haveli will feature at least two courtyards and are often built in the prevailing Indo-Saracenic style.
 They occasionally operate partly as homestays but with a more traditional hotel vibe, so expect bars and restaurants in most.
-What’s more, havelis are often in prime locations in towns and cities, as noble families tended to reside close to the palace to attend the Maharajah.
+What’s more, Havelis are often in prime locations in towns and cities, as noble families tended to reside close to the palace to attend the Maharajah.
 A wonderfully atmospheric option for those seeking a unique and nostalgic stay in India.

 See our selection of homestays in India.

-Camps and Wildlife Lodges: Countrywide
+Camps and Wildlife Lodges in India

 India has such a variety of landscape and wildlife that even just a night or two in a camp or lodge can bring a whole new dimension to your trip.
 When it comes to wildlife stays, we advise three nights minimum (ideally more) in each place to really soak up the location and get a bit of R&R in there too.

-Camps often close in the offseason or are mobile so move around.
+Camps often close in the offseason or are mobile, so move around.
 Standards vary from simple tents right to a luxury mobile camp with all the bells and whistles.
 We’ll always choose the right one for you based on your interests and desires, but expect amazing scenery, privacy and personalised service as a given.

 We use boats when we believe they’re the best way to experience a region.
 For example, a private houseboat for two nights on the central Keralan backwaters is a fantastic way to experience the amazing network of waterways, or a small boat cruise down the mighty Brahmaputra and the Hooghly.
-We’ll chat to you about the pro’s and con’s and use our expert knowledge to work out what best works for you.
+We’ll chat with you about the pro’s and con’s and use our expert knowledge to work out what best works for you.

-From day trips in coach class to luxury cabins for several nights, we use a variety of trains across India to get you from one place to another.
+From day trips in coach class to luxury cabins for several nights, we use various trains across India to get you from one place to another.
 We’ll go through the positives and negatives of the luxury train journeys and give you our honest feedback.
 Plus, we’re careful to choose routes that minimise your chances of delays.
-If you brave it and take an overnight train journey (a lot of our travellers do!) we’ll ensure you’re provided with a goody bag to make your adventure comfortable.
+If you brave it and take an overnight train journey (a lot of our travellers do!), we’ll ensure you’re provided with a goody bag to make your adventure comfortable.
 One of our in-country partners will even take you directly to your berth and help you with your luggage as you board.